-When Seoul was designed as a capital city in the 1300s, political figures made sure the city was well-planned, and the city has ensured that a plan is in place throughout its history.
-Today, Seoul is working on the 2030 Seoul Plan, which is the city’s first plan designed by the citizens.
-After discussing with professionals, the citizens’ five core issues were; a people-centered city without discrimination, a dynamic global city with a strong job market, a vibrant cultural and historic city, a lively and safe city, and a community-oriented city with stable housing and easy transportation.
+When Seoul was initially designed as a capital city in the 1300s, political figures were careful to ensure it was well planned, and this has continued throughout its history.
+Today, the city is working on the 2030 Seoul Plan, the first of its kind to be designed by its citizens.
+After consulting with experts and metropolitan government representatives, five core issues were agreed: the creation of a “people-centred city without discrimination”; a “dynamic global city with a strong job market”; a “vibrant cultural and historic city”; a “lively and safe city”; and “a community-oriented city with stable housing and easy transportation”.